 The Department began as the Department of Microbiology, established in 1959, with Dr. W. Barry Wood as its founding Director.
 The early faculty of the Department of Microbiology included virologists, bacteriologists and immunologists, a number of whom subsequently became Chairs of Microbiology at other American Medical Schools.
 During the 1960s several of the faculty began to conduct research in the emerging field of Molecular Biology.
 Significant advances during this period included the discovery by Hamilton Smith and his colleagues of the first site-specific restriction enzyme and the characterization of its cleavage site.
 This seminal discovery led Daniel Nathans to develop powerful new methods for the genetic dissection of viral and cellular genomes.
 Nathans and his colleagues used the restriction enzyme discovered by Smith to divide the genome of the tumor virus SV40 into specific fragments whose functions could be individually studied.
 This new methodology greatly assisted the analysis of gene function and proved to be an important foundation for the subsequent recombinant DNA revolution.
 For these discoveries Nathans and Smith shared the 1978 Nobel Prize in Physiology or Medicine with the Swiss microbiologist Werner Arber.

-The Department of Molecular Biology and Genetics is directed by the Nobel Laureate Carol Greider, and continues to be an international leader in biomedical research and training.
-The fourteen faculty in the Department lead programs in a broad range of research topics.
+The Department of Molecular Biology and Genetics is now directed by Rachel Green, and continues to be an international leader in biomedical research and training.
+The ten faculty in the Department lead programs in a broad range of research topics.
 Our areas of emphasis include: cell cycle control, chromosome segregation, gene expression, DNA replication, signal transduction, developmental biology, microbial pathogenesis, molecular immunology, DNA transposition, telomere structure and function, RNA catalysis and the molecular biology of vision and olfaction.
 For further information on our research and educational programs, please consult the relevant pages of this web site.